-(Last Updated on : 04/10/2013)
+(Last Updated on : 22/04/2016)

-In Naturopathy, Mud therapy has been regarded as an effective remedy to several diseases in ancient times as well as the middle ages.
-In modern times, it again came into eminence as it was discovered to have remarkable effects to refresh, enliven and vitalise the human body; especially during the night.
+has been regarded as an effective remedy to several diseases in ancient times as well as the middle ages.
+In modern times, it again came into eminence as it was discovered to have remarkable effects to refresh, enliven and vitalise the human body.
 The forces of earth have remarkable effects upon the human body, especially during the night.
 It is believed that for wounds and skin diseases

 People, who practice the earth cure, bury themselves in the earth up to their necks, leave them there for some hours, and then remove them.
-It is presumed that the body draws unto itself the therapeutic minerals and some of the earth`s magnetism.
+It is presumed that the body draws unto itself the therapeutic minerals and some of the earths magnetism.

-Mud Therapy includes Mud bath, mud pack and others.
+Mud Therapy includes mud bath, mud pack and others.
 There is an increased use of moistened earth in the treatment of diseases by the nature cure practitioners.
 This mode of treatment is normally adopted in conjunction with a proper method of dietary and other natural therapies.
-This mud treatment helps to retain moisture and coolness for longer time span then compared to water packs or compresses.
+This mud treatment helps to retain moisture and coolness for longer time span than compared to water packs or compresses.
 The mud pack relaxes the pores of the skin, draws the blood into the surface, relieves inner blockage and pain, and promotes heat radiation and removal of morbid matter.

-A mud pack is prepared with clay obtained from about ten centimetres below the surface of the earth after ensuring that it does not have any impurities such as compost or pebbles.
+A mud pack is prepared with clay obtained from about 10cm below the surface of the earth after ensuring that it does not have any impurities such as compost or pebbles.
 The clay is then made into a smooth paste with warm water.
 This is allowed to cool and then spread on a strip of cloth, the size of which may vary according to requirements.

-.
 The mud pack is prescribed for swellings, eye and ear troubles, gout, rheumatism, stomach troubles, kidney and liver malfunctions, diphtheria, neuralgia, sexual disorders, headache, toothache and general aches and pains.

 This bath is also valuable in getting relief from rheumatic pain or pain in the joints caused by injuries.